denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Note: Unless on the cloud or stated otherwise, all command line code was ran on a Mac Intel i5

 ## What is the problem we have been presented with?
 We have been provided with some genes in Cochaleria that are under selection during the stabalisation of polyploidy.
 Polyploids are individuals that arise from a whole genome duplication (WGD) event, a process that results in multiple sets of chromosomes within an individual.
-These polyploids evolve mechanisms to handle the hardships that come with WGD, such as meiotic instability and regulation of gene expression, as well as develop adaptations to tolerate the harsh environmental conditions that can sometimes lead to polyploidy.
-In this project we have been provided with two genes caught in the selection scan, g46214 and g10577, and we are to investigate each gene in diploids and tetraploids through studying the amino acid sequences and tetriary structures of their proteins to determine the consequence of any genetic variants.
+These polyploids evolve mechanisms to handle the hardships that come with WGD, such as meiotic instability or regulation of gene expression, and also develop adaptations to tolerate the harsh environmental conditions that can sometimes lead to polyploidy.
+In this project we are focusing on two genes caught in the selection scan, g46214 and g10577.
+For each gene, we are to investigate the amino acid sequences and tetriary structures of their proteins in diploids and tetraploids to determine the consequence of any genetic variants.

 ## What are the aims of our analysis?
 We were aiming to translate the genes and investigate the primary sequences of the proteins in diploids and tetraploids to first identify important domains and predict the function of the protein.
-We also aimed to identify any mutations that might result in altered function of the protein (or a specific domain within the protein) in diploids or tetraploids by comparing the primary sequences with that of close homologs.
-Another objective of the analysis was to generate structural predictions for the diploid and tetraploid alleles for each of our candidate genes which would allow us to compare the tetriary structures of the proteins at the different ploidy levels, and observe the impact of the different mutations on the protein folding and protein properties like hydrophobicity or electric charge.
+We also aimed to identify any mutations that might result in altered function of the protein in diploids or tetraploids by comparing the primary sequences with that of close homologs.
+Another objective of the analysis was to generate structural predictions for the diploid and tetraploid alleles for each of our candidate genes which would allow us to compare the tetriary structures of the proteins at the different ploidy levels, and observe the impact of the different mutations on protein folding and other protein properties like hydrophobicity or electrostatic charge.

 ## What are the expected outcomes?
-Depending on the gene and given our understanding of the system, we expect to see mutations and amino acid changes in the tetraploid g46214 and g10577 proteins relative to the diploid proteins that help stabilise the polyploids by helping to manage some of the stresses that come with polyploidy, such as controlling gene expression, as well as mutations that confer enhanced ecological tolerance.
-The altered function of the proteins could result from the mutation of a conserved, functional residue which enhances or reduces the interaction with other ions and proteins, whilst in some cases a mutation can be deleterious and remove an entire functional domain.
+Depending on the gene and given our understanding of the system, we expect to see mutations and amino acid changes in the tetraploid g46214 and g10577 proteins, relative to the diploid g46214 and g10577 proteins, that help stabilise the polyploids and confer a fitness advantage through enhanced ecological tolerance for example.
+The altered function of the proteins could result from the mutation of a conserved, functional residue which enhances or reduces the interaction with other ions and proteins, whilst in some cases a mutation can cause a truncation and remove an entire functional domain.

 # Prerequisites
 ## Required files and data
 All these files should be downloaded into the same directory before following the rest of this document.

 The vcf files contain variants at only the genomic regions we are interested in.
-The `UK_scan_dips.vcf` contains variants in diploids and `UK_scan_tets.vcf` contains variants in tetraploids
+The `UK_scan_dips.vcf` contains variants in diploids and `UK_scan_tets.vcf` contains variants in tetraploids.

-The gff contains annotations for the reference genome (Cochlearia excelsa), and the fasta is of the reference and has been indexed to produce a .fai file.
+The gff contains annotations for the reference genome (Cochlearia excelsa).
+The fasta file contains sequence information for the reference genome (Cochlearia excelsa) and has been indexed to produce a .fai file.
 The `.fai` file is a fasta index file which allows us to find a particular nucelotide at specific genomic coordinates in the FASTA file.
 You can read more about it on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format).

 |Directory|Files|
 |---------|-----|